-These Chocolate Banana Muffins are one of our all-time favorite baked goods.
-And while they taste like a treat, they are chock full of nutrition and whole grains—even spinach if you decide to add it!
-They’re a perfect breakfast or snack option for the whole family.
+These Chocolate Banana Muffins are one of our all-time favorite.
+They are a delicious chocolate muffin, with a big dose of nutrition, and are a perfect breakfast or snack option for the whole family.

 Chocolate Banana Muffins